Justin Timberlake's ego really made him think he had license to write a verse about … Prince

 Taking on one of the most famous performers of all time in a shallow diss track over a generic pop beat is embarrassing on its own, but is even more inexplicable remembering that it came so soon after his Super Bowl performance with Janet Jackson, for which she was torn down while he was unaffected.

-And his recent apology for the harm he caused Janet Jackson and Britney seems even more fickle when we remember that, after Prince's death, Justin did a tribute to the music legend… as if we hadn't all heard him disparage Prince on "Give it To Me."
+And his apology for the harm he caused Janet Jackson and Britney seems even more fickle when we remember that, after Prince's death, Justin did a tribute to the music legend… as if we hadn't all heard him disparage Prince on "Give It To Me."

-I wouldn't be surprised if JT's next move is another tribute to Prince in the wake of this new album, or a cover of "Welcome 2 America," or even raising a hologram of Prince (like the Tupac Coachella hologram) to join him in performing.
+I wouldn't be surprised if JT's next move is another tribute to Prince, or a cover of "Welcome 2 America," or even raising a hologram of Prince (like the Tupac Coachella hologram) to join him in performing.
 After everything that Timberlake has done, nothing much would surprise me anymore.

 - Let's Not Overcomplicate Harry Styles' New Album, "Fine Line" ›